-The Aino statue of the Aino park is a belated representative of classic handicraft style.
+The Aino statue, in the park called Aino, is a belated representative of classic handicraft style.
 The statue was presented to the city of Tornio by the Kalevan Women of Tornio registered association.
 The bronze statue by Nina Sailo (1906–1988) was unveiled 19.7.1959.
-Aino park is located in the center of the city.
+Park Aino is located in the center of the city.

-This monument was erected in memorance of French akademic Maupertuis’s expedition of 1736-1737.
+This monument was erected in memorance of French academic Maupertuis’s expedition of 1736-1737.
 The Maupertuis expedition settled the argument of planet Earth’s shape.
-The measurments extended all the way from the church tower of Tornio to the Kittis fell of Pello.
-The measurments were conducted both in the southern hemisphere in Peru and the northern hemisphere close to the polar circle in Tornio valley.
-The tally man of the Maupertuis expedition, abbot Outhier, wrote an interesting and widely spread journal of Tornio and it’s river valley.
+The measurements extended all the way from the church tower of Tornio to the Kittis fell of Pello.
+The measurements were conducted both in the southern hemisphere in Peru and the northern hemisphere close to the polar circle in Tornio valley.
+The tally man of the Maupertuis expedition, abbot Outhier, wrote an interesting and widely spread journal of Tornio and its river valley.
 In 1998 during the celebration of Maupertuis 300th birthday, the monument and the environment surrounding it was renovated and the park was named “Maupertuis park”.
 It is located nearby the Tornio church.
 The monument was designed by Olof Ericson and it was unveiled on 19.6.1971.